Sonni Pacheco: Who Is Jeremy Renner’s Ex-Wife?

-Jeremy Renner’s custody battle took an ugly turn Monday, with his ex-wife Sonni Pacheco alleging that the actor had previously threatened to kill her, along with previously sticking a gun in his mouth during an argument and shooting into the ceiling of his home when his 6-year-old daughter Ava was present, according to a report by People.
+Jeremy Renner’s custody battle took an ugly turn Monday, with his ex-wife Sonni Pacheco alleging that the actor had previously threatened to kill her, along with previously sticking a gun in his mouth during an argument and shooting into the ceiling of his home when his 6-year-old daughter Ava Berlin was present, according to a report by People.
 Court documents also show that Pacheco accused Renner of having issues with substance abuse and had previously left cocaine in areas his daughter could access.

 Renner’s representatives responded in a statement provided to People, saying, “The well-being of his daughter Ava has always been and continues to be the primary focus for Jeremy.
 This is a matter for the court to decide.
 It’s important to note the dramatizations made in Sonni’s declaration are a one-sided account made with a specific goal in mind.”